pjsip/pjproject_docs/README.md

         - `pjsua2/`
             - `*.rst`: PJSUA2 book (was pjsip-book)
     - `build/`: output files will be placed here
-- `docker/`
+- `readthedocs.yml`: configuration for generating live RTD.
+- `requirements.txt`: Python modules required to build the docs
-    - `start.sh`: Docker container startup script
+- `Dockerfile`: to build Docker image.

-### Overview of Generation Process
+### Overview of the generation process

 There are three ways to build PJSIP RTD docs:
-1. (locally) using Docker image (recommended),
+1. (locally) using provided Docker image.
+This is the preferred method for authoring/developing the documentation.
-2. (locally) using manual installation, and
-3. in the RTD server.

-The local development is for developing the documentation itself, i.e. to preview the results locally.

-For the live version, the docs are built in the RTD server automatically whenever changes are pushed to **pjproject_docs** repository (note: not the *pjproject* repository!)
+2. In the RTD server.
+This is to build the live version of the documentation.
+The docs are built automatically whenever changes are pushed to **pjproject_docs** repository (note: not the *pjproject* repository!)
+2. (locally) using manual installation, if you don't want to use the Docker image, or if you need to understand how the Docker image is built.

 ## Using the Docker image

-The provided Docker image is an Ubuntu 22.04 based container with all required software preinstalled, and it also contains pre-built, ready to serve RTD HTML files to be used as starting point for editing the documentation.
-This is the recommended way to develop the documentation.
+We've provided an Ubuntu 22.04 Docker image that contains all the required software to develop the docs.
+It is equipped with two nice editors, **vim** and **tilde**, and it even contains pre-built documentation to get you started.

 Below are steps to use this method.

-### Install Docker and Docker Desktop
+### Install Docker

-Follow the installation instructions on https://www.docker.com/get-started/
+Follow the installation instructions on https://www.docker.com/get-started/ to install Docker on your system (Linux, Mac, or Windows).

 ### Pull and run pjproject-docs image

 ```
-$ docker pull pjproject-docs
+$ docker pull pjsip/pjproject-docs
 $ docker run -dit -p 8000:8000 --name=pjproject-docs pjproject-docs
 ```